19 Beauty Tips, Tricks and Products for People With Chronic Illness

 “Tinted moisturizer with SPF,” said AnneMarie Greenfield.
 “I don’t always have the energy or hand strength to apply makeup, so I found that a tinted moisturizer helps hide the effects of painsomnia and gives me the SPF protection I need with SLE.”

-Buy the Revlon Age Defying CC Cream SPF 30 above for $12 from Amazon AU.
+Buy the Revlon Age Defying CC Cream SPF 30 above for $6.75 from Amazon.

 8. Sit Down When Getting Ready